viamrobotics/docs/docs/services/vision/classification.md

 # Get the top 2 classifications with the highest confidence scores from the camera output
 classifications = await my_classifier.get_classifications_from_camera(img, 2)

-# If you need to get an image first and then run classifications on it,
+# If you need to store the image, get the image first
-# you can do it this way (generally slower but useful if you need to
-# use the image afterwards):
+# and then run classifications on it.
+This process is slower:
 img = await cam1.get_image()
 classifications_from_image = await my_classifier.get_classifications(img, 2)